Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 1. Acute BOS.
 Accompanied by a pronounced clinical picture, symptoms appear for more than 7 days.

 2. Protracted.
-Clinical manifestations are less pronounced, the course is long.
+Clinical manifestations are less pronounced and the course is long-lasting.

 3. Recurrent.
-Acute periods abruptly followed by periods of remission.
+Acute periods abruptly give way to periods of remission.

 4. Constantly recurrent.
-Periods of incomplete remission are replaced by exacerbations of the syndrome.
+Periods of incomplete remission are followed by exacerbations of the syndrome.

-Bronchial obstruction syndrome can occur in mild, moderate and severe forms, which differ in the number of clinical manifestations and indicators of the analysis of the composition of gases in the blood.
-By the way, in practice, syndromes of an allergic and infectious nature are most common.
+Bronchial obstruction syndrome can occur in mild, moderate and severe forms, which differ in the number of clinical manifestations and indicators of analysis of the composition of gases in the blood.
+By the way, in practice, syndromes of an allergic and infectious nature are most often encountered.

 Reasons for development

-Among the diseases that may be accompanied by the occurrence of BOS, there are:
+Among the diseases that may be accompanied by the occurrence of BOS are:

-Functional changes respond well to conservative treatment, while the elimination of organic changes is carried out only in some cases by surgical intervention and the child's adaptability.
+Functional changes respond well to conservative treatment, while elimination of organic changes is carried out only in some cases by surgical intervention and due to the child’s adaptive capabilities.

-Among functional changes secrete bronchospasm, large sputum production in bronchitis, swelling of the bronchial mucosa, inflammation and aspiration.
-To organic change relate birth defects development of the bronchi and lungs, stenosis, etc.
+Among functional changes emit bronchospasm, large sputum production during bronchitis, swelling of the bronchial mucosa, inflammation and aspiration.
+TO organic changes include birth defects development of the bronchi and lungs, stenosis, etc.

-BOS in babies is due to the peculiarities of physiology at such a young age - the fact is that the bronchi of the child are significantly narrower, and their additional narrowing as a result of edema, even by one millimeter, will already have a tangible negative effect.
+Biofeedback in children is due to physiological features at such a young age - the fact is that the child’s bronchi are significantly narrower, and their additional narrowing as a result of edema, even by one millimeter, will already have a noticeable negative effect.

-The normal functioning of the bronchial tree can be disturbed in the first months of life due to frequent crying, staying on the back, and prolonged sleep.
+The normal functioning of the bronchial tree can be disrupted in the first months of life due to frequent crying, lying on the back, and prolonged sleep.

-Also an important role is played by prematurity, toxicosis and medication during gestation, complications during birth process, mother and so on.
+Also an important role is played by prematurity, toxicosis and taking medications during pregnancy, complications during pregnancy. birth process, from the mother and so on.

-In addition, the baby's processes have not yet stabilized until a year old. immune protection, which also plays a role in the occurrence of bronchial obstruction.
+In addition, the baby’s processes have not yet stabilized until they are one year old. immune defense, which also plays a role in the occurrence of bronchial obstruction.

 Signs and symptoms

-To clinical manifestations bronchial obstruction syndrome include the following:
+TO clinical manifestations broncho-obstructive syndrome include the following:

 • the appearance of whistling and wheezing during breathing;

-• increase respiratory movements, participation of auxiliary muscles in the process of breathing;
+• increase breathing movements, participation of auxiliary muscles in the breathing process;

 • hypoxemia;